 To complete this look, you’ll need to order some Silver Leaf Transfers.
 Working with silver leaf can be a bit tricky if you’ve never used it before.

 First, you need to use tweezers to handle it if you want it in a precise location.
 I also took to rubbing it on the cake pop.
 The candy coating may need a little water moisture to make it “sticky” for the silver leaf to stick to.

 Just brush on and wipe off a very, very small amount of water and then attach the silver.

 I just love how pretty these turned out.
 The striking red and white against the black candy and silver flecks!
 WOW!
 The truly are simply stunning!

-Start with your favorite cake mix baked in a 9x13 pan.
+- Start with your favorite cake baked in a 9×13 pan, you find a cake pop base recipe here.
 Cool it completely and crumble into a mixing bowl fitted with a paddle attachment.
 Add 1 tablespoon of frosting at a time while mixing the cake crumbles.
 Add as much frosting that is needed to make the crumbles form a ball.